AroniasPrenovost/trade-alerts/README.md

 # Crypto Price Alert System

-This project is a Node.js application that monitors cryptocurrency prices using the CoinMarketCap API and sends trade notifications via email using Mailjet.
-The application checks the current price of specified cryptocurrencies and sends an alert if the price crosses predefined high or low thresholds.
+Node.js application that monitors cryptocurrency prices using the CoinMarketCap API and sends trade setup notifications via email using Mailjet.

 ## Features